arsxl/biodata/README.md

 # biodata-project
-A simple web-page designed to provide a basic information about myself.
+A simple web-page designed to provide basic information about myself.
+Made as a project for a class.